 We ask that all parents regularly check their child’s hair for head lice.
 If children are found to have head lice or eggs during the day we will contact parents.
 Children may return to school once treatment has occurred and there are no remaining eggs or live lice.
 If an outbreak occurs, all parents in the class will be notified allowing preventative action to be taken.

 No Hat No Play

-Southern Grove Primary has a ‘No hat, no play’ policy that is implemented throughout the whole year.
+Southern Grove Primary is a sunsafe school and has a ‘No hat, no play’ policy that is implemented throughout the whole year.
 Please ensure your child’s school hat is in their bag at all times and has their name clearly labelled.

 We also encourage the applying of sunscreen before the student attends each day.
 Sunscreen stations are located in each teaching block.

 The most common food allergies are to peanuts, tree nuts, cow’s milk, eggs soy and seafood.
 The symptoms of food allergy range from mild to life-threatening, with anaphylaxis the most severe form of allergic reaction.
 To minimise risk we will be an ‘allergy aware’ school.
 We ask that parents DO NOT provide food for their children that contains nuts, as for some children this can be life-threatening.

 Information on the exclusion period for communicable diseases is provided by the Department of Health.
 Parents are asked to notify the school immediately if a doctor has confirmed diagnosis of the following diseases;